lariat-js/playwright/README.md

 }
 ```

-Elements can be used in two ways.
+Elements can be used in three ways.
 First, you can call the element as a function which will wait for the element to be visible and return it.
 This is what you would typically find in a page object model.

 ```ts
 const todoPage = new TodoPage(page)